📣 New: Professional PDF proposals now include client e-approval tracking. See what's new →

-Why Developers Consistently Underestimate Projects (And How Better Estimation Workflows Fix It)
+Why Software Developers Consistently Underestimate Projects, And How Better Estimation Workflows Can Fix It

 Software project estimation is one of the hardest parts of engineering and project management.
 Most developers underestimate projects because they only calculate development time instead of the full delivery cycle including revisions, QA, blockers, meetings, dependencies, and unexpected edge cases.